ESG Topics A-Z

 PepsiCo has detailed internal programs and procedures for food safety.
 A summary of our policies, programs and actions may be found on Product safety and quality.

 With respect to pesticides and other agrochemicals, PepsiCo’s growers and suppliers are required to follow our Global Supplier Code of Conduct and have pesticide management programs.
-A copy of our Global Raw Material Quality and Food Safety Policy is included in our contracts, which require suppliers to comply with all applicable rules and regulations.
+As part of our supplier contracts, we require compliance with our Global Raw Material Quality and Food Safety Policy, which covers suppliers’ adherence with all applicable rules and regulations.
 We have various programs that involve pesticide audits and/or pesticide surveillance, including focused testing of raw materials for residues and implementing corrective actions where appropriate.
 We have a long-term program to work towards third-party Good Agricultural Practice (GAP) certification for farmers globally, which includes details of pesticides used and their application.
 This program has started with North American and European potatoes and includes an annual independent third-party audit at harvest time to a recognized scheme, which includes a detailed inspection of pesticide use on farms.
-Pilots are underway in other geographies and for additional crops including corn and oats in the U.S.
+Pilots are underway in other geographies, including Thailand, China, New Zealand and South Africa.

 Protecting agricultural workers

 PepsiCo is compliant with laws and regulations in countries where ingredients are grown and where products are sold.
 We are aware of concerns around occupational exposure to glyphosate, an herbicide used by farmers, including its use as a drying agent prior to crop harvesting.
-Glyphosate has been used by farmers around the world for more than 40 years because of its ability to control weeds and its safety profile, which has been vigorously tested and affirmed by numerous risk assessment authorities and independent expert panels.2 The U.S. Environmental Protection Agency (EPA) conducted a thorough review of the most up-to-date safety studies, and in January 2020, they reiterated their view that there are no risks of concern to human health when glyphosate is used in accordance with its current label.3 Though we do not own any farms, we expect and encourage growers, especially those with whom we have direct relationships, to comply with local agricultural practices and label restrictions to ensure that the pesticides are applied safely and responsibly.
+Glyphosate has been used by farmers around the world for more than 40 years because of its ability to control weeds and its safety profile, which has been vigorously tested and affirmed by numerous risk assessment authorities and independent expert panels.
+Though we do not own any farms, we expect and encourage growers, especially those with whom we have direct relationships, to comply with local agricultural practices and label restrictions to ensure that the pesticides are applied safely and responsibly.

 Protecting bees and pollinators

-In response to these developments, PepsiCo monitors scientific and regulatory issues related to neonics under our Global Pesticide Council.
+In response to these developments, PepsiCo monitors scientific and regulatory issues related to neonics under our GPC.
 We have engaged with a wide range of external stakeholders and enlisted external experts to conduct studies and broaden our understanding, including the potential for viable alternative approaches.
-We continue to implement our policies and programs, such as the SFP, to address the use of all pesticides in our supply chains and minimize unintended impacts to pollinators.
+We continue to implement our policies and programs, such as the SFP, to address the use of all pesticides in our supply chains and with the aim to minimize unintended impacts to pollinators.

 Progress

 Since launching the SFP in 2015, the program has enabled PepsiCo to obtain data and improved visibility into our agricultural supply chains, including the use of IPM.
 PepsiCo is engaging with our agriculture teams and growers to support the development and implementation of IPM improvement programs, including making the business case for IPM and training on appropriate IPM based on the size and capability of the grower.
-Our goal is 100% compliance with our SFP Code globally, and we are using third-party verification to ensure that growers are employing the right practices, including IPM.
-While the impact of IPM on pesticide application will vary according to a complex set of factors, including crop type, region and climate, IPM helps reduce the amounts of pesticides used.
+While the impact of IPM on pesticide application will vary according to a complex set of factors, including crop type, region and climate, IPM aims to help reduce the amounts of pesticides used.

 Working with farmers